|Nutritional Guidelines (per serving)|

 Heat the oven to 350 F. Grease a 13x9 inch pan.

-Beat the melted butter, sugar, vanilla eggs, sugar, and vanilla in a large bowl.
+Beat the melted butter, vanilla, and eggs in a large bowl.

 Slowly blend in the dry ingredients.

 Bake Mrs. Quinn's Easy Brownies for 20 to 22 minutes.

 - Boozy Brownies: These are my next door, tea-totally, neighbor gets these brownies at least once a year for her birthday.
 It’s made with not one, but two different flavors of alcohol.